Choosing a Floorball Stick

 - over 90 kg - 23-25 mm

-Sticks which are too stiff don't provide good manoeuvrability with the ball and cause that shooting will became difficult because the stick isn’t flexible enough.
+Sticks which are too stiff don't provide good manoeuvrability with the ball and make the shooting difficult because the stick isn’t flexible enough.
 Soft sticks cause difficult shots too because the shaft doesn’t transfer invested energy.